DPA 4015 Wide Cardioid Microphone

 - Modular flexibility

-This mic is the perfect fill-in between an omnidirectional and a directional microphone.
+The DPA 4015 Wide Cardioid Microphone is the perfect fill-in between an omnidirectional and a directional microphone.

 The off-axis characteristics of this mic are totally linear, a unique quality when it comes to authentic sound reproduction.
 Any leakage that occurs from off-axis sound sources is still a faithful reproduction of these sounds, just softly attenuated.

-The MMP-A Mic Preamp is an ultra-transparent, transformerless preamp with active drive for impedance balancing.
-The MMP-C Compact Mic Preamp is an ultra-compact preamp with active drive for impedance balancing.
+The MMP-A Mic Preamp is an ultra-transparent, transformerless preamp with an active drive for impedance balancing.
+The MMP-C Compact Mic Preamp is an ultra-compact preamp with an active drive for impedance balancing.
 It has a slightly softer character than the other preamps for our pencil mics.

 Other preamps include the very small form factor types MMP-E Modular Active Cable (XLR output) and MMP-GR/GS Preamp with Modular Active MicroDot Cable for Pencil Microphone, 3 m (9.8 ft) (MMP-GR, MMPMMP-G Modular Active Cable (MicroDot output), allowing for very slim set-ups.
 The MMP-G even allows you to match a larger microphone directly to a wireless transmitter.